Gyokushi/OPENGL_with_freeglut/README.md

 Online Tutorial:

 OGLDEV: an easy version
 http://ogldev.atspace.co.uk/index.html

-They also kindly provide Chinese version, which is located in CSDN
+They also kindly provide Chinese version (but translated incompletely), which is located in CSDN http://blog.csdn.net/cordova/article/details/52485909

-http://blog.csdn.net/cordova/article/details/52485909

 OPENBOOK: an elaborate one.